-Coaches:
+Coaches

-- Team meetings, including pitching visits, shall maintain physical distance of minimum 2 metres.
+- Team meetings, including pitching visits, shall maintain physical distance of 2 metres minimum.
 A maximum of 1 person (coach or player) and the pitcher may be included in a pitching visit. - Use of Personal Protective Equipment (PPE) (visor or mask, gloves) must be used by trainers (or persons performing trainer function) when assessing an injury - If a coach must approach an umpire, physical distancing of at least 2 metres must be maintained.
-Failure to do so may result in ejection. - While on offence, base coaches must always stay within their box, except to avoid a play being made in the coach's box.
-Any discussions between coaches and players (eg. batter visiting 3rd base coach; coach talking to runners, etc.) must maintain physical distancing of at least 2 metres. - Pitchers, catchers, spotters and bullpen coaches must always maintain a physical distance of 2 metres while pitchers are warming up in the bullpen
+Failure to do so may result in ejection. - While on offence, base coaches must always stay within their box, except to avoid a play being made in the coach's box. - Any discussions between coaches and players (eg. batter visiting 3rd base coach; coach talking to runners, etc.) must maintain physical distancing of at least 2 metres and the coach must wear a nonmedical mask or face covering. - Pitchers, catchers, spotters and bullpen coaches must always maintain a physical distance of 2 metres while pitchers are warming up in the bullpen